Shantanu67hy/CPU-Scheduling-Java/README.md

 - Each process has an initial priority that is assigned to it at process creation.
 Every time the scheduler is called it takes the following steps.

-  -The priority of the current process is set to the initial priority assigned to it.
+  - The priority of the current process is set to the initial priority assigned to it.

-  -The priorities of all the ready processes (not the current process) are incremented by 1.
+  - The priorities of all the ready processes (not the current process) are incremented by 1.

-  -The scheduler choses the highest priority process from among all the eligible processes.
+  - The scheduler choses the highest priority process from among all the eligible processes.

--Note that during each call to the scheduler, the complete ready list has to be traversed
+- Note that during each call to the scheduler, the complete ready list has to be traversed